haotian2006/HelperDocs-contributions/Parallel luau.md

 ![Alt text](https://raw.githubusercontent.com/haotian2006/HelperDocs-contributions/master/Images/workers1.png)

-So when determining the number of Actors you want use it is usually recommended to use more Actors than workers as roblox will balance the tasks between workers.
+So when determining the number of Actors you want to use it is usually recommended to use more Actors than workers as roblox will balance the tasks between workers.
 ![Alt text](https://raw.githubusercontent.com/haotian2006/HelperDocs-contributions/master/Images/multipleactors.png)
 but avoid using too many or else other problems such as memory will show up.

 ## Conclusion
-Parallel Luau is not a easy thing to explain and understand so don't worry if you don't understand.
+Parallel Luau is not an easy thing to explain and understand so don't worry if you don't understand.
 If you want to see the code I used for the Images above make a copy of this [place](https://www.roblox.com/games/14931452798/Parallel-Luau-Example).
 If you want to learn more about Parallel Luau check out [here](https://create.roblox.com/docs/fr-fr/scripting/multithreading#parallel-programming-model).